Created by FindLaw's team of legal writers and editors | Last reviewed October 05, 2023

-Vocational schools are learning institutions that focus on preparing students for the practice of a particular trade.
-Rather than providing a generalized education, a vocational education trains students for jobs such as auto mechanic, cosmetologist, and medical assistant.
-Vocational schools, also called technical schools, often provide on-the-job training in these fields through apprenticeships and internships.
+Rather than providing a generalized education, vocational education trains students for jobs.
+Examples of these jobs are auto mechanics, cosmetologists, and medical assistants.
+Trade schools often offer on-the-job training in these fields through apprenticeships and internships.

-Many European countries have integrated vocational schools into their education plans and are considered viable and respectable career options for students whose desired professions do not require full university degrees.
-In the United States, vocational schools are often stigmatized as learning institutions for struggling students.
-However, for many students, vocational schooling can lead to a fulfilling, specialized career for many students.
+Many European countries have added trade schools to their education plans.
+They are considered viable and respectable career options for students.
+In the United States, trade schools are often stigmatized.
+However, vocational schooling can lead to a fulfilling, specialized career for many students.
 There are many job opportunities for graduates of vocational programs.

 Regulation of Vocational Schools